tecnodes-network/mytools/Readme.md

 # Purpose
 - This repo is hosting different small tools
-- i am using different branches to manage different tools, check the branc
+- i am using different branches to manage different tools, check the branches